Adamkadaban/howtowincptc/src/reporting/README.md

 - Do not say "includes but is not limited to" or similar.
 Make sure that your lists, especially when detailing vulns and inventory, are complete.

+- Report should indicate that it is confidential (or whatever other labeling term the company uses)

 ### Report Elements

 - Include evidence of **all** findings